 The variation in postoperative mortality rates was examined using a graph known as a funnel plot.
 The benefit of this approach is that it shows whether the outcomes for individual NHS trusts or surgeons differ from the national average by more than would be expected from random fluctuations.
 Random variation will always affect outcome information like mortality rates, and its influence is greater among small samples.

 On these plots, each dot represents an NHS trust or a consultant and they are centred on the national average.
-The national average for 30- day and 90-day postoperative mortality was 2.0% and 3.8 %, respectively.
+The national average for 30- day and 90-day postoperative mortality over the 3 year period covered by the analysis was 1.7% and 3.3 %, respectively.
 The vertical axis indicates the outcome, with dots higher up the axis showing NHS trusts or consultants with higher mortality rate.
 The horizontal axis shows surgical activity with dots further to the right showing the NHS trusts / consultants which perform more operations.